gorhill/uBlock/README.md

 [Development Builds][Beta]

-uBO works on Firefox for the desktop and Android.
+uBO works best on Firefox and is available for desktop and Android versions.

 #### All Browsers